microsoft/AzureTipsAndTricks/blog/tip99.md

 :bulb: Learn more : [Azure Functions Documentation](https://docs.microsoft.com/azure/azure-functions/?WT.mc_id=docs-azuredevtips-azureappsdev).
 :::

+### Creating an Email Subscription with Azure Functions - Writing the Frontend

 #### Where are we?

 **Full Source Code** The source code for the app can be found on [GitHub](https://github.com/mbcrump/EmailSubscription?WT.mc_id=github-azuredevtips-azureappsdev)